 Hans-Heinrich Bothe was the person, who encouraged me to proceed with research and publications about interference networks without of any grants.
 Together with Jenny Ryffel he organized the last large neuro-conferences.
-I hold lectures at his conferences in Cuba, Australia and Berlin.
+I hold lectures at his conferences in Cuba 2002, Australia 2000 and Berlin 2000.
 Hiking in the Südtiroler Alpen, Hans died 2013 much to early.
 We will never forget him.

 The first demonstration for the specific behaviour of interference networks were acoustic images.
 And she was the person, who developed the software for first interference network simulations and for the worlds first acoustic images and movies.
 Together we tried to understand what we are doing.
 "Biene" Sabine Höfs (geb.
 Schwanitz) worked from 1993 to 1997 at GFaI.
 Now she is a successful businesswoman.
 Find details about her software PSI-Tools here.
 The later